-Once you have it opened up on the counter, that is lightly floured, just gently roll it out a few times.
-Not too many though because you don’t want the dough to get too thin.
+- Once you have it opened up on the counter, that is lightly floured, just gently roll it out a few times.
+Not too much though because you don’t want the dough to get too thin.
 Just enough rolls to soften it up a bit.
-Then spread a thin layer of your chosen filling (sundried tomato pesto) Not too heavy though.
-I actually have too much on mine in the photo below.
-If you get too much it really just oozes out all over the place while it bakes.

-To form the palmier, roll the dough from each side halfway to the center.
+To form the palmier, you can either roll the dough from each side into the center or fold the dough from each side about halfway to the center.

-Continue rolling until the sides meet in the center.
+Continue folding until the sides meet in the center.

 Wrap the dough in plastic wrap and refrigerate for 30-45 minutes so the dough firms up a bit.